psilons/pypigeonhole-build/README.md

 - under src create the top package folder, it's the project name with "-" replaced by "_" .
 In this case, it's pypigeonhole_build.
 Since the top package has to be globally unique, choose it wisely.
-This top package name is also part of the conda env name.
+This top package name is also part of the conda env name by default (can be overwritten).
-- copy app_setup.py and dep_setup.py from here to the top package, and modify them:
+- copy app_setup.py from here to the top package, and modify them:
     - modify the version number in app_setup.py: __app_version.
 This
       variable name is hardcoded in the version bumping script.
-You may choose a different bumping strategy.
+You may choose a different bumping strategy in the next line.
-    - modify the settings and add dependencies in the marked region in dep_setup.py.
+    - modify the settings and add dependencies in the marked region in app_setup.py.
 Each dependency has the following fields:
         - name: required.
 If name == python, the "python_requires" field in the setup.py will be touched.
         - version: default to latest.
 Need full format: '==2.5'